Connect with others who understand.

 • Challenges with sexuality and intimacy

-• Increased risk for developing another type of cancer
+• Increased risk of developing another type of cancer

 All updates must be accompanied by text or a picture.